DGTEN: A Robust Deep Gaussian based Graph Neural Network for Dynamic Trust Evaluation with Uncertainty-Quantification Support: Experimental Design and Results

-We assess DGTEN in imbalanced trust networks using multiple metrics.
-Lets TP, TN, FP, and FN denote true/false positives/negatives, with ``distrust'' as positive and ``trust'' as negative.
-All metrics except MCC (range --1 to +1) span 0–1, ensuring balanced evaluation of discrimination, imbalance handling, and accuracy.
+We evaluate DGTEN in imbalanced trust graphs using six metrics.
+The terms {TP}, {TN}, {FP}, and {FN} denote true/false positives/negatives, where \textit{distrust} is the positive class ($P$) and \textit{}{trust} is the negative class ($N$).
+All metrics, except MCC (range $-1$ to $+1$), span $0$ to $1$.

-\subsubsection{1) Area Under the ROC Curve (AUC)}
+\subsubsection{1.
+Area Under the ROC Curve (AUC)}